 In this paper, we construct a model that focuses on factor-biased (directed) technological change and use it as a workhorse to analyze a variety of interacting factors that explain persistent differences in the wealth of nations.
-We first argue, following Acemoglu and Zilibotti (2001), that since new technologies are developed by rich countries (the North) these technologies tend to be inappropriate for the factor endowments of poor countries.
+We first argue, following Acemoglu & Zilibotti (2001), that, because new technologies are developed by rich countries (the North), these technologies tend to be inappropriate for the factor endowments of poor countries.
 This mismatch between technologies and factor endowment in poor countries is a source of productivity differences.
 Moreover, we claim that the nature of recent technological development may have accentuated the importance of this channel.
-For instance, many less developed countries have a scarce endowment of skilled workers that are required to operate computer-intensive technologies.
-This reduces the positive impact of the IT revolution on their productivity widening the gap in the wealth of nations.
+For instance, many less-developed countries have a scarce endowment of skilled workers that are required to operate computer-intensive technologies.
+This reduces the positive impact of the information technology (IT) revolution on their productivity, thereby widening the gap in the wealth of nations.

-While Acemoglu and Zilibotti (2001) assume that technologies can be copied and adopted instantaneously, in the real world the diffusion of technologies across countries occurs slowly.
-This is partly due to physiological factor (e.g., new technologies embed some tacit knowledge or need to be adapted to local conditions).
-However, barriers to technology adoption may also have politico-economic roots, as argued among others by Parente and Prescott (1994 and 2000) and Krusell and Rios Rull (1997).
+Although Acemoglu & Zilibotti (2001) assume that technologies can be copied and adopted instantaneously, in the real world, the diffusion of technologies across countries occurs slowly.
+This is partly due to physiological factors (e.g., new technologies embed some tacit knowledge or need to be adapted to local conditions).
+However, barriers to technology adoption may also have politico-economic roots, as argued by Parente & Prescott (1994, 2000) and Krusell & Rios-Rull (1997), among others.
 Our model uncovers some of these politico-economic factors, focusing in particular on the aftermath of a skill-biased technological wave.
-We show that due to the skill bias of foreign technologies, the adoption of technologies developed in the North may harm incumbent firms and unskilled workers in the South, inducing them lobby for barriers that slowdown adoption.
+We show that, as a result of the skill bias of foreign technologies, the adoption of technologies developed in the North may harm incumbent firms and unskilled workers in the South, inducing them to lobby for barriers that slow down adoption.
 Competition policy is one of the most prominent policies affecting technology adoption.
-In the spirit of recent papers - see, e.g., Acemoglu, Aghion and Zilibotti (2006) and Zilibotti (2008) - an extension of our model shows that the optimal competition policy may change at different stages of the process of technological convergence.
+In the spirit of recent papers-see, e.g., Acemoglu et al. (2006) and Zilibotti (2008)-an extension of our model shows that the optimal competition policy may change at different stages of the process of technological convergence.
 Both political barriers against technology adoptions and inappropriate competition policies can thus contribute to the persistent productivity differences.

-In another application, we extend the analysis to the effects of asymmetric policy distortions, e.g., sector-specific industrial policies inducing different market power across sectors.
+In another application, we extend the analysis to the effects of asymmetric policy distortions, e.g., sector-specific industrial policies inducing different market powers across sectors.
 Such policies open wedges that distort the direction of technological development and adoption.
 Our argument is related to a growing literature arguing that resource misallocations within countries may be a major culprit for the persistent low productivity in poor countries.
-Important contributions in this line of research include works by Parente, Rogerson and Wright (2000), Banerjee and Duflo (2005), Restuccia and Rogerson (2006), Hsieh and Klenow (2007) and Song, Storesletten and Zilibotti (2008).
+Important contributions in this line of research include works by Parente et al. (2000), Banerjee & Duflo (2005), Hsieh & Klenow (2007), Restuccia & Rogerson (2007), and Song et al. (2008).